- About Us

-The Fall 2018 Network Meeting will be held at the Hyatt Regency Bethesda Hotel on September 17-18, 2018 in Bethesda, Maryland.
+The PHACS Fall 2019 Network Meeting will take place on September 19-20, 2019 at the Hyatt Regency Bethesda Hotel in Bethesda, Maryland.

 A pilot program to help adolescents and young adults with HIV navigate the health care system raised the percentage of youths who remained in care compared to national estimates, according to a study funded by the National Institutes of Health.